Ziembski/nice-view-nostalgia/README.md

-# nice!view 90'Born
+# nice!view Elemental

 ![Banner](./assets/banner.png)

-The nice!view 90' Born is a ZMK module for a nostalgic UI and animations based on retro games.
+The nice!view Elemental is a ZMK module that delivers a bold yet minimalistic interface for your keyboard's display.

-- Only important information like **battery status, connectivity and layer names**;
+- Makes critical information **easy to read**;
 - Uses **custom fonts and icons**;
-- Screens are mostly reserved to display **custom animations**.
+- Provides a **subtle animation**;
+- **Optimized** to render as little as possible.

 ## Gallery